Hurricane Rita: Louisiana

+To the north in Calcasieu Parish, the cities and communities of Iowa, Lake Charles, Moss Bluff, Sulphur, and Westlake suffered severe wind damage, and some areas also received flooding due to both storm surge and heavy rain.

 In the western Calcasieu parish communities of Vinton and Starks, wind damage was also severe.
-The roof was torn off of the Vinton Recreation Center, and many homes were damaged by fallen trees and utility poles.
+The roof was torn off of the Vinton Recreation Center.
 Damaged utility towers made power restoration problematic, with much of the area waiting months for utilities to be restored.

-Allen, Beauregard, Jeff Davis, and Vernon parishes suffered lesser, yet still significant, degrees of wind damage and flooding damage due to heavy rain.